KoNit-K/red_teaming_agv/README.md

 - Expand attack categories and test cases.

-Share major updates and research insights in AI safety mechanisms.

 We will also share our major updates and research on AI safety and mechanisms there.
 For the next version of the auto-red teaming project, we will focus on building a more robust automatic evaluation system so that collaborative (attacker's co-pilot) and adversarial (evaluator's reviewer) agents can emerge to help improve the success rate and efficiency of attacker agents.

 ### Key SDK Features Used: